mscharstrom/platforms_wiki/kubernetes_k3s.md

 error: unknown command "client" for "kubectl"
 ```

-If we run it with sudo `$ sudo kubectl get ns` we should be able to see our cluster:
+But, if we run it with sudo `$ sudo kubectl get ns` we should be able to see our cluster:
 ```
 NAME              STATUS   AGE
 default           Active   24s